nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 configures a machine with initial conditions, then drops off CFEngine and Puppet policies for dry-running.

-We will see CFEngine Puppet and Chef running in their respective dry-run modes, stating that they will take some actions, immediately followed by real-run doing mode taking some others.
+We will see CFEngine, Puppet, and Chef running in their respective dry-run modes, stating that they will take some actions, immediately followed by real-run doing mode taking some others.